rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-01/src/main.rs:expect}}
 ```

-When you call a method with the `.foo()` syntax, it’s often wise to introduce a
+When you call a method with the `.method_name()` syntax, it’s often wise to
-newline and other whitespace to help break up long lines.
-We could have
+introduce a newline and other whitespace to help break up long lines.
+We could
-written this code as:
+have written this code as:

 ```rust,ignore
 io::stdin().read_line(&mut guess).expect("Failed to read line");